 Winston Churchill once said, “I am easily satisfied with the very best”.
 Little did he know that he would eventually become the namesake for one of the very best live music venues known across the globe.

 Whether you’re interested in rocking out at a live show or feeling yourself at Dollhouse Presents, you can stumble into the weird wonderland that is Churchill's at 5501 NE 2nd Avenue in Miami.
-Their hours do tend to run late with Sundays through Thursdays operating from 5PM to 3AM and Fridays and Saturdays from 5PM to 5AM.
+They are open Thursday to Saturday until around 3am (5am on weekends).

 8. Big Pink